MachineLearningLifeScience/poli/CONTRIBUTING.md

 If you want to run tests in all environments, remove `-e poli-base-py39` and just run `tox`.

+## More thorough testing

+In many cases, testing with the instructions above should be enough.
+However, since we are dealing with creating conda environments, the definite test comes by building the Docker container specified in `Dockerfile.test`, and running it as an image.

+When contributing to the `@master` branch (i.e. to release), we will run these tests.

 ## Create a pull request to dev

 Once all tests pass and you are ready to share your changes, create a pull request to the `dev` branch.